-The Governing Board will ensure that:
+The Governing Body will ensure that:

-- > arrangements are in place so that children with medical conditions - are properly supported - can play a full and active role in school life - can remain healthy and achieve their academic potential - > staff are properly trained to provide the support that pupils need - ➤ in line with their safeguarding duties, ensure that pupil's health is not put at unnecessary risk from, e.g. infectious diseases - in those circumstances, they do not have to accept a pupil at time where it would be detrimental to the health of that child or others to do so.
+- arrangements are in place so that children with medical conditions are properly supported; can play a full and active role in school life; and can remain healthy and achieve their academic potential. - staff are properly trained to provide the support that pupils need. - > in line with their safeguarding duties, the pupil's health is not put at unnecessary risk from, e.g. infectious diseases. - in those circumstances, they do not have to accept a pupil at a time where it would be detrimental to the health of that child or others to do so.

-The Headteacher will ensure that:
+The Head Teacher will ensure that:

-- > a person is appointed to have overall responsibility for the implementation of this policy - > all staff are aware of the policy for supporting pupils with medical conditions and understand their role in its implementation - > all staff including supply staff who support children with medical needs receive sufficient information to provide appropriate support - individual Healthcare Plans are developed, monitored and reviewed annually or earlier if evidence is presented that the child's needs have changed.
-(Where appropriate Healthcare Plans will be reviewed at the child's Annual Review) - > sufficient staff are suitably trained and achieve the necessary level of competency before they take on responsibility to support children with medical conditions - > sufficient numbers of trained staff are available to support all individual healthcare plans to cover staff absence, contingency and emergency situations
+- a person is appointed to have overall responsibility for the implementation of this policy.
+(Kathryn Tamlyn, Head Teacher, has been appointed to have overall responsibility for implementing the school's policy for supporting pupils with medical conditions, and will ensure that children with medical conditions are appropriately supported.) - > all staff are aware of the policy for supporting pupils with medical conditions and understand their role in its implementation. - > all staff, including supply staff, who support children with medical needs receive sufficient information to provide appropriate support. - individual Healthcare Plans are developed, monitored and reviewed annually or earlier if evidence is presented that the child's needs have changed.
+(Where appropriate Healthcare Plans will be reviewed at the child's Annual Review.) - > sufficient staff are suitably trained and achieve the necessary level of competency before they take on responsibility to support children with medical conditions.

-- → a register of children in the school is kept who have been diagnosed with asthma and/or prescribed a reliever inhaler - → all staff are trained to recognise the symptoms of an asthma attack (and are able to distinguish them from other conditions with similar symptoms) - → a register of children in the school is kept who have been diagnosed with anaphylaxis and/or prescribed an epi pen/auto injector - → all staff are trained to recognise the symptoms of anaphylaxis - risk assessments for school visits, holidays, and other school activities outside of the normal timetable are undertaken for children with medical conditions - > all staff are aware that medical information must be treated confidentially - school staff are appropriately insured and are aware that they are insured to support pupils in this way.
+- > sufficient numbers of trained staff are available to support all individual healthcare plans to cover staff absence, contingency and emergency situations. - > a register of children in the school is kept who have been diagnosed with asthma and/or prescribed a reliever inhaler. - all staff are trained to recognise the symptoms of an asthma attack (and are able to distinguish them from other conditions with similar symptoms). - > at least one emergency inhaler kit is maintained and readily available in an emergency situation. - > risk assessments for school visits, holidays, and other school activities outside of the normal timetable are undertaken for children with medical conditions. - > all staff are aware that medical information must be treated confidentially. - > school staff are appropriately insured and are aware that they are insured to support pupils in this way.